DataSperling/p-values-from-the-null-distribution/README.md

 must also take account of the negative side of the distribution:

 ```
+# other tail of distribution
-sum(nulls < obs)/n
+sum(nulls < obs) / n
 ```

 The actual p-value is thus twice the above value:

 ```
+# total value takes account of positive and negative tails
 mean( abs( nulls > obs))
 ```

 The answer is about ~2.8% of the time.
-This is the answer to the original question "What is the probability that an outcome from the null distribution is larger than the experimental value. this is a p-value".
+This is the answer to the original question "What is the probability that an outcome from the null distribution is larger than the experimental value.
+This is the p-value".